 The following summary consolidated statements of comprehensive (loss)/income data for the years ended December 31, 2018, 2019 and 2020, summary consolidated balance sheet data as of December 31, 2019 and 2020, and summary consolidated cash flow data for the years ended December 31, 2018, 2019 and 2020 have been derived from our audited consolidated financial statements included in our 2020 Annual Report, which is incorporated by reference in this prospectus supplement.
-The summary consolidated balance sheet data as of December 31, 2018 have been derived from our audited consolidated balance sheet data as of December 31, 2018 have been derived from our audited consolidated balance sheet data as of December 31, 2018 have been derived from our audited consolidated financial statements not incorporated by reference in this prospectus supplement.
+The summary consolidated balance sheet data as of December 31, 2018 have been derived from our audited consolidated financial statements not incorporated by reference in this prospectus supplement.
 Our consolidated financial statements are prepared and presented in accordance with accounting principles generally accepted in the United States of America, or U.S. GAAP.